faustbrian/ferret/docs/README.md

----
-title: Getting Started
-description: Install and start using Ferret for configuration management in PHP.
----

 Ferret is a configuration management library for PHP that supports multiple formats including PHP arrays, JSON, YAML, TOML, INI, XML, and NEON.

 ## Installation